DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-09-no-more-folding.md

 ### Folding tested poorly with providers

 When we tested folding with training providers they expressed surprise and confusion.
-It wasn’t obvious to them how certain information could be explained in the fields provided.
+It was not obvious to them how certain information could be explained in the fields provided.
 For example: ‘[About this course](/publish-teacher-training-courses/school-direct-view#about-this-course)’, “which course is that for, these courses are different?”

 We [iterated the page layout](/publish-teacher-training-courses/iteration-june-26) to be more explicit about the fields for each course variant to avoid this confusion.
 But we found that more and more small exceptions meant fewer fields could be shared between variants; eg a salaried course has a different interview process, and might have more emphasis on experience in the entry requirements.